Limits of almost homogeneous spaces and their fundamental groups: Preliminaries

-The following result by Sormani and Wei implies that if two geodesic spaces are sufficiently close in the Gromov--Hausdorff sense, then one can transfer Galois covers from one of them to the other (\cite{SWHau}, Theorem 3.4).
+The following result by Sormani and Wei implies that if two geodesic spaces are sufficiently close in the Gromov--Hausdorff sense, then one can transfer regular covers from one to the other \cite[Theorem 3.4]{SWHau}.